edoardopirovano/website/content/authors/edoardo/_index.md

 #- Visitors
 ---

-I am a software engineer working at Meticulous, where I'm developing software to fully automate website testing.
+CHANGE ONE: I am a software engineer working at Meticulous, where I'm developing software to fully automate website testing.
 Before joining Meticulous, I worked in code analysis at Lacework and GitHub.
 And before then, I was a PhD student at Imperial College London where I carried out research on verifying the safety of AI systems.